wrf/heteropecilly/README.md

 ![simion2017_aa_counts.png](https://github.com/wrf/heteropecilly/blob/master/simion2017_aa_counts.png)

 Given the normal approach of trimming, it appears that some amino acids are disproportionately removed, whereby the full-length human proteins have far more S, P, and to a lesser extent, Q and E than the trimmed versions in the alignment.
-As almost 60% of the original amino acids were removed for the Simion set (and 40% in most other datasets), the final alignments ultimtely may be biased by the sequence composition of certain domains.
+As almost 60% of the original amino acids were removed for the Simion set (and 40% in most other datasets), the final alignments ultimately may be biased by the sequence composition of certain domains.
+[Tan et al 2015](https://academic.oup.com/sysbio/article/64/5/778/1685763) found that alignment trimming generally makes trees worse, as essentially all methods overtrim.
+Given this, the high average trimming in a number of studies suggests that large amounts of phylogenetic information are being lost by trimming.

 ## get_best_structures.py ##
 Although most phylogenetics programs treat sites within an alignment as independent entities, biochemists have known for decades that sites within proteins interact.